-Make sure to follow every steps as follows.
-I tried my best to put all the steps in the right order.
+Make sure to follow every step exactly as provided below.
+I did my best to put all the steps in the right order so you won’t have any issue later on.

 1. Create Google Cloud Platform